Meet Our Candidates

-Prosper Andre Batinge, a native of Ghana, is a Rule of Law for Development Attorney.
-Prosper has been a member of the State Bar of Indiana, USA, since 2017.
-Following his JD degree, Prosper pursued his LLM studies in Rule of Law for Development at the John Felice Rome Center, an offshore campus of Loyola University Chicago, which is strategically situated in the eternal city, Rome, and houses the nerve centers of global development agencies.
-Prosper’s sojourn in Rome allowed him to engage closely with diverse literature on the Rule of Law and Development, deepening a desire in him to unravel the precise nexus between the Rule of Law and Development at a much intense level of legal studies.
+Prosper Andre Batinge, a native of Ghana, is a Rule of Law for Development attorney.
+Prosper has been a member of the State Bar of Indiana, USA, since 2017 and a member of the Ghana Bar since 2020.
+Following his JD studies, Prosper pursued his LLM studies in Rule of Law for Development at the John Felice Rome Center, an offshore campus of Loyola University Chicago, which is strategically situated in the eternal city, Rome, and houses the nerve centers of global development agencies.
+Prosper’s sojourn in Rome allowed him to engage closely with diverse literature on Rule of Law and Development, deepening a desire in him to unravel the precise nexus between the Rule of Law and Development.

-For his SJD research at Fordham Law, Prosper’s interest lies in unraveling the link between the Rule of Law and development.
-Prosper proposes to investigate at this highest level of legal academia, the integral role of the Rule of Law in development discourse, design, and delivery for optimum output of development input, a dodged reality in development efforts over the last decades.
+Following this desire, Prosper’s SJD research at Fordham investigates the integral role of the Rule of Law in development discourse, design, and delivery for optimum output of development input, a dodged reality in development efforts over the last decades.

 Working Title: Sexual and Reproductive Rights at a Crossroads: A Study of Private/Public Partnerships to Promote Women's Rights in International Law